CUBRID/cubrid-manual/en/sql/query/merge.rst

        12           12
        14           13

-In the above example, the source table is a set of std table records where the score is less than 40 and the target table is bonus.
-The student numbers (std_id) where the score (std.score) is less than 40 are 4, 6, 10, 12, and 14.
-Among them, for 4, 6, and 10 on the bonus table, the **UPDATE** clause adds 10% of the corresponding student score to the existing bonus.
-For 12 and 14 which are not on the bonus table, the INSERT clause additionally gives 10 scores and 10% of the corresponding student score.
+In the above example, the source table is a set of *std* table records, where the score is less than 40 and the target table is *bonus*.
+The student numbers (*std_id*) where the score (*std.score*) is less than 40 are 4, 6, 10, 12, and 14.
+Among them, for 4, 6, and 10 on the *bonus* table, the **UPDATE** clause adds 10% of the score of their own to the existing bonus.
+For 12 and 14 which are not on the *bonus* table, the **INSERT** clause adds 10 scores and 10% of the score of their own.

-The following shows how to use index hints in MERGE statement.
+The following shows how to use index hints in **MERGE** statement.

 .. code-block:: sql